R2Northstar/ModdingDocs/docs/source/mapping/basic-mapping.rst

 |Making skybox a room|

 Next, we'll create a basic platform.
 To do this, simply do the same thing you did before to create an object.
 However, this time instead of stretching the Y axis to be really tall, you'll want to stretch it to be really short (preferably, as short as it will go.
 This way, you won't waste space in the map and it will run slightly better in the case that performance ends up mattering) and use `ctrl + tab` to cycle over to the X axis view (blue outline on the left side of the editor) and move the base to be inside of the "skybox" you created.
 Then, make sure it's on a good Y level by checking the Y axis view and adjusting the platform to be at a decent height (probably about halfway through the walls on the Y axis).
 Then, in the bottom right of the editor you'll notice a collection of images.
-You can set these images to be used in the editor on specific objects, *however* only the `toolskybox` texture is the only one that will appear in game without adding textures to your game.
+You can set these images to be used in the editor on specific objects, *however* ``toolskybox`` is the only texture that will appear in game without adding textures to your game.
 This will be covered later, after adding proper spawns.

 |Making a platform|